xorasysgen/node101/README.md

 Already up to date.

-Here are the Git commands which are being covered:
+Here are the Git commands which are being covered:<br />
 $ git config => command to sets the author name and email address respectively to be used with your commits<br />
 Usage: git config –global user.name 'name'   <br />
-Usage: git config –global user.email 'email@address'  <br />
+Usage: git config –global user.email 'email@address'  <br /><br />
 $ git init <br />

 $ git clone <br />